Solar powered generator upgrade can be unnecessarily expensive; do your planning properly and get it right the first time.

 So all the excess power during the day doesn't go back to the grid; we sink it into keeping the solar swimming pool sparkling.

 The battery room has some potentially dangerous components; an electrical fire is always a possibility.
-For safety sake every solar powered generator upgrade should include a smoke detector and a fire extinguisher.
+For safety sake every solar powered generator upgrade should include a smoke detector and an extinguisher.

 Solar power energy is free, but collecting and storing it is not inexpensive.